 Prosecutors appear to be focused on whether such data collection practices violate the Computer Fraud and Abuse Act (CFAA), an antihacking law passed in 1994, long before the recent iPhone-fueled proliferation of mobile apps.
-The Act prohibits a person or company from, knowingly and with the intent to defraud, exceeding authorized access to devices with storage capabilities.
+The Act prohibits a person or company from knowingly, and with the intent to defraud, exceeding authorized access to devices with storage capabilities.
 Thus, prosecutors could be proceeding under a theory that app publishers exceed their authority to access personal information via smartphones, as users granted only limited authority to publishers when they downloaded apps.
 Some mobile app publishers may be harvesting personal information, location information and financial account details made available through apps.
+Prosecutors are perhaps inclined to view such data collection, if undisclosed, as an indicator of a knowing intent to defraud.

 Notably, the CFAA does not prevent broadcasters or other publishers from using a smartphone app or other online service to collect and share personal information.
-Rather, it focuses on whether such collection exceeds authorized access and amounts to fraud.
+Rather, it focuses on whether such wiley.law 1 collection exceeds authorized access and amounts to fraud.